daggermaster3000/Intro_to_neuroinformatics/Differenial pair.md

 ## Uses
-Compressive non-linearities are very useful for implementation of different functions (ex: [[neural networks]])
+Compressive non-linearities are very useful for implementation of different functions (ex: [[neural networks]]).
+The output currents depend only on the difference of the input voltages: The circuit has a small [[common-mode]] sensitivity.
+Given that voltages are [[differential-mode]] rather than absolute quantities such a property is very useful.